-It’s ingrained in the LGBT community that prior to bottoming, preparation is an absolute must.
+It’s ingrained in the LGBTQ community, especially among gay men, that prior to bottoming, preparation is an absolute must.
 Who wouldn’t want to be fully relaxed and refreshed before bottoming?

 However, there are a lot of common myths about the right way to prepare to bottom, which may be causing you to do more work (and worrying) than you have to.
 That being said, let’s get to the bottom of some common myths about preparing your bottom.